-United Civil was asked to rectify a pinch point on a busy Whangarei city bridge, that prevented left turning traffic from exiting the often traffic congested Porowini Avenue.
+United Civil was asked to rectify a pinch point on a busy Whangarei city bridge that delayed left turning traffic from exiting the congested Porowini Avenue onto Maunu Road.

 Technology was key to working efficiently and safely.
-Our GPS recorded all the utility ducts during installation, while the piling was done using the bottom driven method and then checked with a PDA analysis.
+Our GPS recorded the position of all the utility ducts during installation, while the piles were bottom driven their capacity checked with a pile driving analysis (PDA).
 But there was also plenty of demand for more traditional skill-sets including civil works, carpentry and structural steel tying.

 KEY FEATURES INCLUDED:

-- installing 1800 metres of utility ducts/pipes installed
+- installing 1800 metres of utility ducts and pipework

 - laid 500 tonne of structural asphaltic concrete and 1000m2 of asphaltic concrete wearing course

-- installed six bottom driven, reinforced concrete piles to 14 metres deep
+- installation of six bottom driven, reinforced concrete piles to 14 metres deep